 The offering of the Series A Preferred Stock, Transaction Warrants and Exchange Notes pursuant to the Securities Purchase Agreement and the Exchange Agreements was not registered under the Securities Act of 1933, as amended (the "Securities Act").
 The offer and sale of such securities (including the Common Stock underlying such securities) was made in reliance on an exemption from registration under the Securities Act pursuant to Rule 506(b) promulgated thereunder.
-Certain issuances of the Common Stock underlying the Series A Preferred Stock, the Exchange Notes and the Transaction Warrants are subject to the approval of our stockholders for purposes of complying with Nasdaq Listing Rule 5635 (such approval, the "Stockholder Approval").
-On November 14, 2023, we filed a definitive proxy statement on Schedule 14A with the Securities and Exchange Commission (the "SEC") and expect to hold a special meeting of our stockholders on December 6, 2023, at 10:00 a.m., Pacific Time, for purposes of obtaining the Stockholder Approval (the "Special Meeting").

 As described herein, the Selling Securityholders named in this prospectus or their permitted transferees, may resell from time to time up to an aggregate of 45,272,288 shares of Common Stock.
 The Selling Securityholders may offer, sell or distribute all or a portion of the securities hereby registered publicly or through private transactions at prevailing market prices or at negotiated prices.
 Our registration of these securities does not mean that the Selling Securityholders will offer or sell any of the securities offered hereby.
 We will not receive any of the proceeds from such sales of the shares of our Common Stock, except with respect to amounts received by us upon the exercise of the Transaction Warrants.
 We could receive up to an aggregate of approximately \$5.45 million from the exercise of all Transaction Warrants, assuming the exercise in full of such warrants for cash at a price of \$1.00 per share.
 The likelihood that the Selling Securityholders will exercise their Transaction Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of our Common Stock.
-On November 24, 2023, the closing price of our Common Stock was \$0.839 per share.
+On December 8, 2023, the closing price of our Common Stock was \$0.55 per share.
 If the market price of our Common Stock continues to be less than the exercise price, it is unlikely that holders will exercise the Transaction Warrants, and therefore unlikely that we will receive any proceeds from the exercise of these warrants in the near future, or at all.
 See "Risk Factors-There is no guarantee that the Transaction Warrants will be in the money, and they may expire worthless" for more information.

 The Selling Securityholders will determine the timing, pricing and rate at which they sell the shares of Common Stock offered hereby into the public market.
 Significant sales of shares of Common Stock pursuant to the registration statement of which this prospectus forms a part may have negative pressure on the public trading price of our Common Stock.
-The shares being registered for resale, including those shares that are only issuable following receipt of Stockholder Approval, currently represent approximately 53.7% of the total number of shares of Common Stock outstanding, based on the number of shares of Common Stock outstanding as of October 20, 2023.
+The shares being registered for resale currently represent approximately 67.8% of the total number of shares of Common Stock outstanding, assuming the full conversion or exercise of the Transaction Warrants, the shares of Series A Preferred Stock, and the Exchange Notes for Common Stock, based on the number of shares of Common Stock outstanding as of December 6, 2023, after giving effect to the results from the Company's special meeting of stockholders on December 6, 2023 to approve, among other things, the issuance of the such shares (the "Special Meeting").

 We will bear all costs, expenses and fees in connection with the registration of these securities, including with regard to compliance with state securities or "blue sky" laws.
 The Selling Securityholders will bear all commissions and discounts, if any, attributable to their sale of shares of our Common Stock.
-See section titled "Plan of Distribution" beginning on page 112 of this prospectus.
+See section titled "Plan of Distribution" beginning on page 113 of this prospectus.